-When it comes to office snacks, fresh fruit is rapidly surpassing free biscuits, cake and pastries in terms of popularity, and a stacked bowl of fruit is becoming a common fixture in office kitchens across Australia.
+When it comes to office snacks, fresh fruit is rapidly surpassing free biscuits, cake and pastries in terms of popularity, and a stacked bowl of fresh office fruit is becoming a common fixture in corporate kitchens across Australia.
 This provides numerous advantages.
 For starters, it’s a great way for businesses to promote long term wellness and healthy eating, but employees will also gain from a number of short term health benefits too.
 Here are some of the best.

-Australia is undoubtedly a coffee loving nation and with cafes on every corner and a seemingly endless supply of caffeine available, it’s easy to forget that there are other options available that can help increase energy.
+Australia is undoubtedly a coffee loving nation and with cafes on every corner and a seemingly endless supply of caffeine available, it’s easy to forget that there are other healhty options available that can help increase energy.
 The natural sugar in fruit will keep you feeling energised throughout the day, so when that 3pm slump comes around, you don't need to feel guilty about reaching for a snack.
 Research has also shown that oranges, grape fruit, berries and melon can help you stay mentally focused.

 High fibre fruits such as apples, pears and raspberries are known for making us feel fuller after eating them, meaning that we’re less likely to get hunger pangs and reaching for the pastries.